JG-11/GitSoft-Engine-Frontend/README.md

-# Streamlit frontend for GitSoft-Engine
+# Streamlit Frontend for Git-Soft Engine